chankrrn/WRO-FE-YBR/elec/elec_README.md

 The annotated photographs show the physical relationship between the controllers, sensors, power electronics, actuators, and wiring in the Version 3 robot.

-These images should be used together with the schematic and wiring diagrams later in this document.

 ---

 ## 1.2 Hardware Roles